-- Edge Gravity: A weird non-videogame example occurs during the climactic battle on the top of the coolant tower.
-Punched, kicked, tripped, backdropped and blown up, characters always land on the top of the wall, which is less than a meter wide-though considering that the characters are pretty much immune to falls it wouldn't really matter.
+- Edge Gravity: A weird non-videogame example occurs during the climactic battle on the top of the cooling tower.
+Punched, kicked, tripped, backdropped and blown up, characters always land on the top of the wall, which is less than a meter wide—though considering that the characters all have Healing Factors and are pretty much immune to falls, it wouldn't really matter.

-- Enemy Mine: Wolverine and Sabretooth against In Name Only Deadpool.
+- Enemy Mine: Wolverine and Sabretooth against Weapon XI.

 - Even Evil Has Standards:

-- The generals allowed for Stryker to carry out his Weapon X project.
-However, one of them called Stryker out when telling him that he suspects that Stryker's motivations were basically out of Fantastic Racism.
+- The generals allow for Stryker to carry out his Weapon XI project.
+However, one of them calls Stryker out when telling him that he suspects that Stryker's motivations are basically out of Fantastic Racism.
 This gets him killed by Stryker.

-- Dukes clearly is disturbed by what Stryker does to Three Mile Island.
+- Dukes clearly is disturbed by what Stryker does on Three Mile Island.

 - Exposition of Immortality: The film starts with Wolverine and Sabertooth as young children in 1845, then starts a montage of them fighting in every American war from the Civil War to Vietnam.

-- Extranormal Prison: Briefly featured a series of holding cells that combine this trope and Tailor-Made Prison.
-Each cell was made capable of holding their individual mutant occupant.
+- Extranormal Prison: Briefly features a series of holding cells that combine this trope and Tailor-Made Prison.
+Each cell has been made capable of holding its individual mutant occupant.